cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/deployment-history.md

 ## Usage
-Accessing your application page, click _Deployment history_ in the right sidebar.
+Accessing your Application Overview, click _Deployment history_ in the right sidebar.
 On this page, you can see your previous commits, and revert back to previous commits.
 Any code revisions that have not been deployed will have a hollow circle.